programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 counties = counties.rename(columns={'GEOID':'FIPS'})
 ```

 The other column Folium needs is the `geometry` column.
-As can be seen in the `.sample()` output, each row of this column is a collection of latitude and longitude points that define a polygon that corresponds to the shape of a county.
+As can be seen in the `.sample()` output, each row of this column is `polygon` datatype, comprised of the set of latitude and longitude points that define the shape of a county.

 Just for fun, pick a county you're familiar with and see what it looks like: